Vivek20ingh/CURD_Operation/README.md

 .env  : data base url,secret token of access token and refresh token are kept in this so that know one can access it.

-      : .env files are put in .gitignore (Notes I have not made .gitignore file)
+      : env files are put in .gitignore (Notes I have not made .gitignore file)

 Dependencies:
-     hapi/joi : for validation of email ,size of string, and required. bcrypt  : for password encryption of password. dotenv  : for keeping secret code.
+     hapi/joi : for validation of email ,size of string, and required.

+     bcrypt  : for password encryption of password.

+     dotenv  : for keeping secret code.

-     jsonwebtoken: for generating access and refresh token after login. nodemon     : for restarting server automatically
+     jsonwebtoken: for generating access and refresh token after login.

+     nodemon     : for restarting server automatically

      mongoose    : for manganing database mongodb